Woolly dormouse

 The woolly dormouse (Dryomys laniger) is a species of rodent in the family Gliridae endemic to Turkey.

+Distribution and habitat

 The woolly dormouse's range is restricted to south-west to eastern Anatolia along the Taurus Mountains.
 It lives in rocky and stony alpine sites.
-In its south-western range, it is found in rocky areas surrounded by Cedar, Juniper, Cypress, Fir and Oak.
+In its south-western range, it is found in rocky areas surrounded by cedar, juniper, cypress, fir and oak trees.

+Diet

 It is an omnivore, eating arthropods such as beetles and grasshoppers as well as some vegetable matter.